collin-lexu/pink-slip-management-system-demo/README.md

 ### Cohort Retention
 ![Cohort Retention Heatmap](images/cohort_retention.png)

 Customers grouped by the month of their first visit, tracking what percentage returned in that month or any later month.
 Average month-1 retention is 19.4%, dropping to 16.6% by month 6 and 13.0% by month 12.
-The steepest drop-off happens right after the first visit, and customers who don't return within that first month rarely return at all, making early outreach the highest-leverage window for retention efforts.
-Retention also varies by cohort in which customers acquired in Q1 (Jan-Mar) retained best at 24-26% by month 1, while July and November acquisitions retained worst at 14.8-15.1%, with the gap holding out to month 12.
+The steepest drop-off happens right after the first visit, and customers who don't return within that first month rarely return at all, making early outreach the highest leverage window for retention efforts.

+Retention also varies by cohort: customers acquired in Q1 (Jan-Mar) retained best at 24-26% by month 1, while July and November acquisitions retained worst at 14.8-15.1%, and the gap holds out to month 12.
+A chi-square test of independence confirms this spread is statistically real rather than random noise (chi2 = 28.90, df = 11, p = 0.002).
+However, the effect size is small (Cramer's V = 0.079), meaning cohort alone explains only a modest share of overall retention variance, but the roughly 10 point gap between the best and worst cohorts is still large enough to be worth targeting directly, rather than treating all acquisition months the same for outreach.

 ### Rush Rate
 ![Rush Rate Bar Chart](images/rush_rate.png)